raspy135/Qun-synthesizer/README.md

 	* It is likely because of a ground loop.
 Use separated power supply.

-* I hear noise but I haven't got anything connected to the line in.
+* Noise but nothing is connected to the line in.
 	* Toggle MIC/LINE select (in Prm:System), set to Line in.
 	* Toggle Line THRU to off.
 	* Initialize a preset.
 	* Check Mono/Poly Mode setting.
 If it’s poly mode, LINE IN pass through is ON.

-* Use different power supply.
-Basically it’s less noise by using separated charger.
+* Use different power supply, you get less noise using separated charger.

 * Use other hardware effectors!